marcelpetersen/mobil/_posts/2020-04-21-why-the-corona-crisis-is-making-mobility-changes-inevitable.md

 hidden: true

 ---
-_Lesen Sie den Artikel auf Deutsch._
+_Lesen Sie den Artikel auf_ [_Deutsch_](https://www.wundermobility.com/blog/wie-die-corona-krise-eine-ver%C3%A4nderung-im-verkehrskonzept-der-st%C3%A4dte-notwendig-macht)_._

 Pre-corona crisis, replacing private car rides with public transportation was encouraged by cities and local governments as much as possible.
 Today, the tone is very different: people are being advised to avoid using public shared mobility like buses and trains.
 The focus once again lies on individual transportation options like bikes and cars.